 I was never a big fan of cartridge type oil filters.
 For those that are not familiar with them it’s basically a paper element with metal end caps and some O-rings that fits down inside of a housing.
 Most people know the spin on type oil filters which are extremely convenient for DIY oil changes in the driveway.
 The cartridge is just the element inside of a spin on.

-I do not know which type of filter provides better filtration and I really don’t think the factories do either.
+I don’t know which type of filter provides better filtration and I really don’t think the factories do either.
 General Motors has flip-flopped on the cartridge type oil filter.
 Every couple of years they switch back to them and then a few years later switch back to the spin on type oil filters.
 When I was looking through the application book at the advanced auto parts I noticed that the 3.6 L has been at the center of this flip-flop.
-You really need to look it up by year make and model.
+You really need to look it up by year, make and model.

 The first time I ever saw the cartridge type used often was by Mercedes-Benz and BMW.
 There are years of these German cars that also went with a spin on filter but it seems to me more often than not when I see a high mileage German car it has a cartridge type oil filter.
 The Germans are known for their automotive engineering and their long-lasting engines.
 I’m hoping that my 3.6 L Cadillac will enjoy the same longevity as one of these old Mercedes turbo diesel’s that can post 500,000 miles on it.
 Well they both have cartridge filters.